NakuraMino/Moon/_posts/2019-01-26-quotations-I-wish-i-came-up-with.md

 # Quotations

+### 2/15/2019

+"Progress is made by challenging ideas and developing new arguments" - Ryan Muldoon, from *Free Speech and Learning from Difference*

 ### 1/26/2019

 "He emphasized that even feeling qualified enough to apply said great amounts about what I (and all of you!) can accomplish in the future." - someone on Reddit